South Florida Bulls: 1980s

 In 1981, the Golden Brahmans simplified their nickname to Bulls for their men's teams.
 Naturally, the women's teams soon picked up the nickname of Lady Bulls, though they were officially still called the Lady Brahmans.
 The AIAW dissolved after spring 1982, and all of USF's women's sports besides softball went on to immediately join the NCAA.
 In 1983, USF's softball team won the first team national championship in school history.
 Softball was not an NCAA sponsored sport at the time, so the championship was won in the American Softball Association, which governed the top level of collegiate softball.
 The Lady Brahmans won the ASA Championship again in the spring of 1984 before joining the NCAA the next year.

-In spring 1985, USF's women's swimming team became the first, and as of 2021, only team in USF history to win a team NCAA championship.
-Two years later though in the Spring of 1987, both the men's and women's swimming teams were cut due to financial hardships brought on by the sport not being sponsored by the Sun Belt, among other issues.
+In spring 1985, USF's women's swimming team became the first, and as of 2023, only team in USF history to win a team NCAA championship.
+Two years later though in the spring of 1987, both the men's and women's swimming teams were cut due to financial hardships brought on by the sport not being sponsored by the Sun Belt, among other issues.
 The university added a women's cross country team the next fall to avoid Title IX violations.
 Also that fall, the school officially changed the name of all women's teams from Lady Brahmans to Bulls.
 In 1989, Michelle Scarborough won the 14th individual NCAA national championship in USF history in the air rifle event of the NCAA Rifle Championship.
 The Bulls rifle team finished as the runners up in the 1989 championship.

 1990s

 Michelle Scarborough won another NCAA co-ed rifle championship in 1990, this time in the smallbore event.
 1990 was also the ninth and final time USF won the Sun Belt Cup, as the school left the Sun Belt to join the Metro Conference starting in the 1991–92 school year.
 That same year, the men's and women's outdoor track and field teams were founded and Jon Dennis won the national title in the men's outdoor 5000 meter run, which he won again in 1993.
-As of June 2021, no USF athlete has won an individual or relay national title since.
 The men's and women's indoor track and field teams were added that fall.

 In 1995 the Metro Conference merged with the Great Midwest Conference to form Conference USA, giving USF their third conference allegiance in school history.
 This year also brought the Bulls women's soccer team to life.

 USF added their most famous sport in 1997, beginning to play football as a Division I-AA independent.
 Fall 1997 was also the inaugural year of the Bulls sailing team, which is now USF's most successful sport with three national championships, albeit competing in the Inter-Collegiate Sailing Association rather than the NCAA.